Helen Terry: Recording career

 Terry was asked to perform on Culture Club's debut album, Kissing to Be Clever, after lead singer Boy George met her at a London club.
 Her soulful vocals became a key element of the Culture Club sound on the group's debut album and its follow-up, Colour by Numbers.
 She is featured in several of the band's videos, including "Time (Clock of the Heart)", "Church of the Poison Mind", "It's a Miracle", "Black Money", "That's the Way", "Victims", and often appeared on television with them.

 Her solo career began in 1984 on Culture Club's label Virgin with the single "Love Lies Lost" (which she wrote in collaboration with group members Boy George and Roy Hay).
 The single went to No. 34 in the UK, reached the same position in Australia, and was a No. 28 hit in Ireland.
 That year, she also co-wrote and recorded "Now You're Mine" with producer Giorgio Moroder for the soundtrack to the film, Electric Dreams, and released the single "Stuttering".

 In 1985, she recorded "Take That Look Off Your Face" for the multi-artist tribute album Performance - The Very Best Of Tim Rice & Andrew Lloyd Webber.
 She also guested on backing vocals on the track "Take Me Home" on Phil Collins' No Jacket Required.

 Terry's album Blue Notes was released in 1986, and was produced by Don Was with contributions from Stewart Levine and Christopher Neil.
 It spawned three singles, "Stuttering", "Act Of Mercy" and "Come On And Find Me".

-Also in 1986, she recorded "One Summer Day/Duelling Bikes" with Ray Parker Jr. for the 1986 Kevin Bacon movie "Quicksilver"; it reached #96 on the US Billboard Hot 100.
+Also in 1986, she recorded "One Sunny Day/Duelling Bikes" with Ray Parker Jr. for the 1986 Kevin Bacon movie Quicksilver; it reached #96 on the US Billboard Hot 100.

 Her involvement with Culture Club was minimal after 1985, although she made a guest appearance during Boy George's 1987 UK solo tour and would appear on background vocals on various Boy George projects up until 1990's The Martyr Mantras.
 Terry and Boy George had a falling out after he wrote about their relationship in his memoir, but have reconciled.

 In 1989, after signing to Parlophone, she released an EP, Fortunate Fool, featuring three new songs.
 Two of these, "Fortunate Fool" and "Lessons in Loneliness", were also released as singles, but differences with her record company led to a deadlock over plans for an album and she abandoned the contract.

 Blue Notes has been re-released as a remastered limited edition CD with bonus tracks in 2009.

 Terry contributed all the backing vocals to the track "Whole New Way" on the 2010 Scissor Sisters album Night Work.